aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_11.rst

 .. warning::

     This DataSource writes to OPCUA **synchronously** on the same thread of the MARTe ReadTimeThread, which may negatively impact the real-time performance of the application.
-Decoupling mechanisms are discussed later in the tutorial.
+Decoupling mechanisms are discussed later in the tutorial (see the sections on :ref:`RealTimeThreadAsyncBridgeTutorial` and :ref:`RealTimeThreadSynchronisationTutorial`).

 The DataSource only supports structured types as defined in the :ref:`MassSpringStructuredTypes`.